readthedocs/readthedocs.org/docs/user/localization.rst

 * `Transifex <https://www.transifex.com/>`_
 * `Crowdin <https://crowdin.com/>`_

-Because Read the Docs builds your git repository, you can use any of the above solutions.
+Because Read the Docs builds your Git repository, you can use any of the above solutions.
-Any solution that synchronizes your translations with your git repository will ensure that your translations are automatically published with Read the Docs.
+Any solution that synchronizes your translations with your Git repository will ensure that your translations are automatically published with Read the Docs.